-Farmhouse sinks have gained in popularity over the past few years thanks to stars like Chip and Joanna Gaines, but really they’re nothing new.
-These sinks originated from Ireland and Great Britain in the 17th century, when running water was a commodity.
+Farmhouse sinks have gained in popularity over the past few years thanks to stars like Chip and Joanna Gaines, and kitchen design Pinterest boards but really they're nothing new.
+These farmhouse-style sinks originated from Ireland and Great Britain in the 17th century, when running water was a commodity.
 The purpose of the large sink was to hold water fetched from nearby wells.

 Whether you go for the double bowl farmhouse sink or not, your farmhouse sink will be much deeper and wider than the traditional kitchen sink.
 This gives the farm sink a leg up from the traditional model.
 You can rinse and wash away without worrying about all that splashing.
 The size is what attracts people, and it's certainly what I love about mine.